Tribe chairman charged with bribery in casino development

 A federal judge in June halted the move and ordered the Interior Department to review the matter and issue new findings.
 The agency has appealed.

-President Trump has also opposed legislation passed in the Democrat-led House to protect the tribe’s reservation, regardless of what the courts decide, as a “special-interest casino bill.”
+Trump has also opposed legislation passed in the Democrat-led House to protect the tribe’s reservation, regardless of what the courts decide.
+He’s dismissed it as a “special-interest casino bill.”

+The tribe and others across the country have complained the administration’s maneuvers set a dangerous precedent in stripping a tribe of its federally protected lands.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.